LeivoSepp/Smart-heating-management-with-Shelly/README.md

 4. ``defaultTimer: 60`` - Configures the default timer duration, in minutes, for toggling the Shelly state.
 The default value is set to ``60`` to align with hourly changes in energy prices.

+5. ``elektrilevi: VORK2`` - this defines the Elektrilevi electricity transmission tariff package.
+If the package is not relevant, select NONE.
-5. ``elektrilevi: VORK2`` - Elektrilevi network package, please check the details in this [Elektrilevi page](https://elektrilevi.ee/en/vorguleping/vorgupaketid/eramu).
+Please check the details in this [Elektrilevi page](https://elektrilevi.ee/en/vorguleping/vorgupaketid/eramu).
 Options are the following.

 |Network package|Description||
 |---|---|-|